Eligibility for Food Pantry Assistance

 Franklin and Delaware county residents

 Franklin and Delaware County residents do not need a referral.
-They can visit www.lssfoodpantries.org to place an order and make an appointment for a mobile pantry pick-up.
+They can visit www.lssfoodpantries.org to place an order and make an appointment for a pick-up date and time.

 Fairfield County residents